Tend perennial crops and food forests as a permaculture apprentice

 Please pay what you can afford.
 The median price is suggested to help cover the full cost of hosting this class.
 Please select the low end of the sliding scale if you are low income.
 If your household income is over $115,000/year, please select the maximum fee.
 Please place yourself in this range where you deem appropriate, based on your income.

-Join the WAITLIST to be the first to know about next year's class sessions
+Join the WAITLIST to be the first to know when this class opens up for enrollment.

 You'll also receive our newsletters